tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:05 am - 11:15 am: Reuben Smart - "Guerrilla Filmmaker" (http://appstore.com/guerrillafilmmaker)
+11:10 am - 11:20 am: Alex Takahashi will present on "Helium"

-11:15 am - 11:45 am: @JPMartha - "Introducing the new features of the Realm"
+11:20 am - 11:50 am: Kazunobu Tasaka will present on "Introduction to UIStackView"

-11:45 am - 12:15 pm: Norbert Lindenberg - “From tofu to quality fonts: Supporting minority scripts in iOS”
+11:50 am - 12:20 pm: Ben Guild will present on "Maintaining Modular UITableView(s), and Offline API Sync in 2016"

-12:15 pm - 12:45 pm: Juan Karmy - "The Swift Summary Talk: Swift 3.0 + Playgrounds Revamped"
+12:20 pm - 12:35 pm: Christopher Sisk will present on "Getting Started with a Development Career"

-12:45 pm - 1:00 pm: Discussion
+12:35 pm - 1:00 pm: Discussion

 ---

-# October 2016 Tokyo iOS Meetup
+# December 2016 Tokyo iOS Meetup

 ---